aswanijehangeer/Rust-Programming-Specialization/README.md

 A repository dedicated to coursework, projects, and exercises completed during the Rust programming specialization from Duke University on Coursera.

-## Milestone

-I Have to complete this specialization till March 5, 2024.

 ## Courses

-There are total five courses in this Specialization.
+There are a total of five courses in this Specialization.

 ## Course 1: Rust Fundamentals